ni/nimi-python/docs/nidmm/functions.rst

     .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

+.. py:method:: unlock_session()

+    This method releases a lock that you acquired on an instrument session using :py:meth:`nidmm.Session.lock_session`.
+Refer to :py:meth:`nidmm.Session.lock_session` for additional information on session locks.

+    :rtype: bool
+    :return:

+            This parameter serves as a convenience.
+If you do not want to use this parameter, pass VI_NULL.

+            Use this parameter in complex methods to keep track of whether you obtain a lock and, therefore, need to unlock the session.

+            To use this parameter, complete the following steps:

+            #.
+Pass the address of a local ViBoolean variable.
+            #.
+In the declaration of the local variable, initialize it to False
+               (0).
+            #.
+Pass the address of the same local variable to any other calls you
+               make to :py:meth:`nidmm.Session.lock_session` or this method in the same method.

+            The parameter is an input/output parameter. :py:meth:`nidmm.Session.lock_session` and this method each inspect the current value and take the following actions:

+            If the value is True (1), :py:meth:`nidmm.Session.lock_session` does not lock the session again.
+If the value is False, :py:meth:`nidmm.Session.lock_session` obtains the lock and sets the value of the parameter to True.

+            If the value is False, this method does not attempt to unlock the session.
+If the value is True, this method releases the lock and sets the value of the parameter to False.
+Thus, you can, call this method at the end of your method without worrying about whether you actually have the lock.

+            **Example**

+            ViStatus TestFunc (ViSession vi, ViInt32 flags)

+            {

+            ViStatus error = VI_SUCCESS;

+            ViBoolean haveLock = False;

+            if (flags & BIT_1)

+            {

+            viCheckErr( NIDMM_LockSession(vi, &haveLock;));

+            viCheckErr( TakeAction1(vi));

+            if (flags & BIT_2)

+            {

+            viCheckErr( NIDMM_UnlockSession(vi, &haveLock;));

+            viCheckErr( TakeAction2(vi));

+            viCheckErr( NIDMM_LockSession(vi, &haveLock;);

+            }

+            if (flags & BIT_3)

+            viCheckErr( TakeAction3(vi));

+            }

+            Error:

+            /\*

+            At this point, you cannot really be sure that you have the lock.
+            Fortunately, the haveLock variable takes care of that for you.

+            \*/

+            :py:meth:`nidmm.Session.unlock_session`(vi, &haveLock;);

+            return error;

+            }